apache/trafficserver/doc/admin-guide/jsonrpc/index.en.rst

 # Response.

-The response will contain the default :ref:`success_response`
+The response will contain the default `success_response`

 # Response to a server that is already in drain mode.